ATTENTION: Westerville Center closed until 2 p.m. More.

 8. Be aware that special events, construction, or emergencies could close lots at any time.
 Be prepared to go to an alternate parking lot.

-Any questions about parking, vehicle parking permits, temporary parking permits, handicap parking, or citations should be directed to the Department of Public Safety at 614-287-2525.
+Any questions about parking, vehicle parking permits, temporary parking permits, handicap parking, or citations should be directed to the Police Department at 614-287-2525.

 Parking Permit Purchase and Placement on Vehicles

 Parking permits are required on both campuses and at all regional learning centers.
 Before you begin the permit registration process, be sure to update your address with the Records and Registration Office.
 This is done on CougarWeb under “User Account” located below “Additional Services” which is where you register for your parking permit.
 Once that is done, you may proceed to register your car.
 This is a two-step process for all students – Columbus and Delaware campuses as well as Regional Learning Center students.